dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_9.md

 `N` is similar with `nonzero`.

 The difficult part is the increment.
-In the increment, we create to `N` processes.
+In the increment, we create two `N` processes.
 The first `N` is the value before the increment which is _guarded_ by a fresh name: `?guard′.N(guard)`.
 The second `N` is the value after the increment and if hold the guard of the previous value.